Medically reviewed by Dr. Brian Paris, D.C on Nov. 6, 2018.

-Also known as influenza, is a nasty virus that is often accompanied by a series of unpleasant symptoms including nausea, fever, sore throat, fatigue, dry cough, runny nose and… back pain.
+Also known as influenza, the flu is a nasty virus that is often accompanied by a series of unpleasant symptoms, including full-body aches and pains, nausea, fever, headaches, sore throat, fatigue, dry cough, runny nose and other symptoms of sinusitis, and… back pain.

-The back pain itself can run the gamut from an annoying discomfort to throbbing aches and tender skin.
+The back pain itself can run the gamut from an annoying discomfort to extreme, throbbing body aches and tender skin.

 Although not all flu sufferers find their symptoms include back pain, those who do will suffer back pain as long as the flu virus persists.